 Transfers: Agios Sostis is about 10km from Zante Airport.

-But many complain that protection laws are widely ignored, nesting sites are bulldozed to make way for sunbeds and those who ignore the laws go unpunished.
-As one commentator said “It's possible that the animal itself may be killed off, only to live on as a Laganas fridge magnet.”
+Stung by repeated criticism from the Council of Europe, Laganas has at least banned motorised watersports, but protection laws are widely ignored, nest sites are dug up and law-breakers go unpunished.
+As one commentator said “the animal will be killed off, only to live on as a Laganas fridge magnet.”

 Transfers: Laganas is about 8km from Zante Airport.

 Basically the upmarket end of Laganas beach, the dark sands of Kalamaki are equal to its neighbour but the atmosphere on the beach is nowhere near as raucous.

 The sand is soft on the long beach and the water very shallow, with some impressive rock formations along the shore.
 Less busy and less crowded than Laganas, Kalamaki is a family holiday destination.